• City of Tacoma QA

 Step 2: Launch Engagement

-Neighborhood Planning staff complete extensive community engagement and outreach to collect initial input on key neighborhood issues, form the steering group, and identify interested residents, business and property owners, and other neighborhood stakeholders.
+Neighborhood Planning staff complete extensive community engagement and outreach to collect initial input on key neighborhood issues, form the Steering Group, and identify interested residents, business and property owners, and other neighborhood stakeholders.

 Step 3: Project Idea Generation